West Bend, Wisconsin: Education

 The city is served by the West Bend School District.
 The public schools in the district include six elementary schools, two middle schools, and two high schools that share the same building.

 A public charter school, Pathways, was created in the 2014–2015 school year, serving grades 7–10.
 The school began serving grades 7–12 during the 2016–2017 school year.
 Pathways Charter School closed permanently on June 30, 2019.

 The two high schools, West Bend East and West Bend West, are housed in a single building.
 The schools share facilities, but are operated as independent schools.
 Each school has its own sports teams and mascot.

 The two middle schools are Silverbrook Intermediate School and Badger middle school.
 Each school serves grades 5-6 and 7-8 respectively.

 Rolf's Educational Center provides Head Start, Title I, and Early childhood education programs.
 The district also operates an alternative school, the West Bend Online Learning Academy.
 Post-secondary schools in West Bend include Moraine Park Technical College.

 There are also a number of Pre-K and K–8 private schools in West Bend.
 Lutheran schools include Good Shepherd Lutheran School, of the Wisconsin Evangelical Lutheran Synod, Trinity Lutheran School, of the Evangelical Lutheran Synod, and St. John's Lutheran School, of the Lutheran Church–Missouri Synod.

-Roman Catholic schools include St. Frances Cabrini School and Holy Angels School.
+Roman Catholic schools (under the Archdiocese of Milwaukee) include St. Frances Cabrini School and Holy Angels School.